 OK, so how can I help?

-- Take just a couple of minutes to suggest and vote on #eventprofs chat topics.
+Take just a couple of minutes to suggest and vote on #eventprofs chat topics.
 If there’s a topic you want to talk about, suggest it!
-If there’s a guest you want, suggest him or her, together with the topic!
+Is there’s a guest you want?
+Suggest them, together with the topic!
 If everyone added at least one topic just once a year and did comparison voting on five pairs of suggestions, we’d have a great pool of suggestions.

 In the end, as always, the health of the #eventprofs community is up to you.
 My continuing goal is to support making the #eventprofs chats maximally useful to the greatest number of event professionals, within the constraints of volunteer time and energy.
 Comments and helpful suggestions are, as always, welcome.

-Earlier today I posted, via Twitter, a five question survey to gather opinions about the future of #eventprofs chat.
+Earlier today I posted, via Twitter, a five question #eventprofs chat survey to gather opinions about the future of #eventprofs chats.
 Here it is:

 I received 23 responses in the following 8 hours—thank you to everyone who took the time to respond!
 (And a big thank you to several respondents who offered to moderate a chat for the first time.)